Kondapuram, Nellore district

 Kondapuram is a Tehsil or Mandal in the Nellore district of the Indian state of Andhra Pradesh.

 Demographics

 According to 2011 census data, there is a population of 39,007 people of which 19,835 are male and 19,172 are female.

 Infrastructure

 Schools

-Good education upto 10th class in both Telugu and English medium is in reach across the villages in the Kondapuram tehsil.
+Good education up to 10th class in both Telugu and English medium is in reach across the villages in the Kondapuram tehsil.
 There are public residential schools in Kondapuram with separate hostels for boys and girls.

 Travel

 There is no public transportation to the Kondapuram via villages Gottigundala, Gottigundala Palem, Uppuluru, Chintaladeevi.
 But you can visit Kondapuram via Erraballi.

 Mail services

 Indian post office services are available to the last home in this Tehsil.
 The private courier services and online retailer services are available.

 Banking and Government services

 There are mini banking service providers and Mee seva centers in the villages of this Mandal.
 There are Gram Panchayats for each village which are chaired by Village Revenue Officer.